marcospaulobez/marcospaulobez/README.md

 ### 🚀 About

-Full Stack Developer with over 5 years of experience building and maintaining scalable web and mobile applications.
-Specialist in PHP, Laravel, ReactJS, and Python, focused on RESTful API integration, performance optimization, and agile methodologies.
+Full Stack Developer with 5+ years of experience designing and maintaining scalable web and mobile applications.
+Specialized in PHP, Laravel, ReactJS, and Python, with strong skills in RESTful API integration, performance optimization, and agile methodologies.

-Skilled in data analysis with Oracle and delivering high-impact solutions aligned with business needs.
-Proficient in problem-solving, continuous learning, and collaborating in dynamic teams.
+Experienced in data analysis with Oracle and delivering high-impact, business-aligned solutions.
+Known for problem-solving, continuous learning, and thriving in collaborative, fast-paced environments.

 ---